mcbarlowe/website/content/about/about_me.md

 draft: false
 ---

-I am a SQL Developer and Stats Analyst for the National Hockey League
+I am an Application Developer for the National Hockey League

 This site is built using [Hugo](https://gohugo.io/) static site generator.
 Site theme is `terminal` by [panr](https://twitter.com/panr).